 During the year we have been living in Thailand, we lived in two beautiful provinces known as; Chumphon and Ratchaburi.
-Our lifestyles has been quite different in these two provinces but Thailand is Thailand so most things count for both:
+Our lifestyles have been quite different in these two provinces but Thailand is Thailand so most things count for both:

-Our first home in Thailand is located about 6 hours South of Bangkok.
+Our first home in Thailand is located about 6 hours south of Bangkok.
 This is a rural town which made it harder to live there since it’s small and fewer things are available.
-Even though this was the case, we really enjoyed living here, and it was close to the beach.
+Even though this was the case, we enjoyed living here, and it was close to the beach.
 This small town made it easier for us to find places we like to eat at and to become friends with the locals.
 From the moment we arrived in this town we felt like celebrities.
 Most of the locals have never seen a foreigner before (which is the case in most of the rural towns).
 When we walk into a restaurant or on the beach, some locals will come and ask if they can take a picture with us.
 We even had our picture taken with the local police, if you can believe it.

 Our Home in Chumphon Thailand